 about

 Hi!
-I am an Assistant Professor of Computational Cognitive Science.
+I am an Associate Professor of Computational Cognitive Science.
 I work in the Department of Cognitive Science and Artificial Intelligence in the Donders Centre for Cognition and the School of Artificial Intelligence at Radboud University in the Netherlands.

 My research interests comprise (meta)theoretical, critical, and radical perspectives on the neuro-, computational, and cognitive sciences broadly construed.
 See my list of publications for more.